-Any profile of Rafael Palacios inevitably leads with his family history and while being a scion of a famous winemaking […]Keep Reading
+Any profile of Rafael Palacios inevitably leads to his family history.
+While being a scion of a famous winemaking family […]Keep Reading

-Any profile of Rafael Palacios inevitably leads with his family history and while being a scion of a famous winemaking family in Spain is an excellent way to get attention it makes Rafa’s hard work and achievements seem fated or predetermined.
-If one were asked to rank the indispensable white wines from the old world, there would be very few on the list originating below 45º in latitude yet only after a decade in Valdeorras it is becoming apparent that Rafa can make wines from warmer climes that have the potential to rival Hermitage Blanc, Corton-Charlemagne, the Mosel or the Wachau.
+Any profile of Rafael Palacios inevitably leads to his family history.
+While being a scion of a famous winemaking family in Spain is an excellent way to get attention, it makes Rafa’s hard work and achievements seem fated or predetermined.
+If one were asked to rank the indispensable white wines from the old world, there would be very few on the list originating below 45º in latitude.
+Yet, only after a decade in Valdeorras, it is becoming apparent that Rafa can make wines from warmer climes that have the potential to rival Hermitage Blanc, Corton-Charlemagne, the Mosel, or the Wachau.

-As Sortes takes the selection process one step further by employing grapes from vines between 35 and 92 years old from sortes situated in a natural amphitheater, fermenting them with indigenous yeasts and aging them in 500 liter French oak barrels.
-For many years this was the benchmark wine of Valdeorras (and arguably Spain’s premiere white wine) until it was unseated by Rafa’s newest cuvées, Sorte Antiga, Sorte Souto and Sorte O Soro.
+As Sortes takes the selection process one step further by employing grapes from vines between 35 and 92 years old from sortes situated in a natural amphitheater, fermenting them with indigenous yeasts and aging them in 500-liter French oak barrels.
+For many years this was the benchmark wine of Valdeorras (and arguably Spain’s premier white wine) until it was unseated by Rafa’s newest cuvées, Sorte Antiga, Sorte Souto, and Sorte O Soro.

 Sorte Antiga comes from Rafa’s oldest vineyard plot.
-These vines are nearing 100 years old and Rafa has noticed something peculiar about this site that warrants a separate bottling when the vintage conditions are right.
-Godello has small berries and thick skins which ripen late in the season and usually after the rest of the grape.
-Whether it is the age of the vines, the massale selection, or its specific terroir, the grapes from Antiga have a tendency to ripen completely and evenly.
-As a result this is a cuvée is fermented on its skins and only pressed after the primary fermentation is complete.
+These vines are nearing 100 years old, and Rafa has noticed something peculiar about this site that warrants a separate bottling when the vintage conditions are right.
+Godello has small berries and thick skins that ripen late in the season and usually after the rest of the grape reaches maturity.
+Whether it is the vines’ age, the massale selection, or its specific terroir, Antiga’s grapes tend to ripen completely and evenly.
+As a result, this cuvée is fermented on its skins and only pressed after the primary fermentation.

 Sorte Souto comes from a tiny 0.58ha parcel of vines planted in a small hollow and surrounded by chestnut trees.
-It only sees a few hours of direct sunlight each summer so the grapes do not ripen until well into October if not the first few weeks of November.
-This late harvest wine is fermented separately from Rafa’s other cuvées because the indigenous yeasts from this site are inefficient and fermentation stops naturally around 11º resulting in a style of wine not dissimilar to a fruity Kabinett or rich Spätlese.
+It only sees a few hours of direct sunlight each summer, so the grapes do not ripen until well into October, if not the first few weeks of November.
+This late harvest wine is fermented separately from Rafa’s other cuvées because the indigenous yeasts from this site are inefficient.
+The fermentation stops naturally around 11º resulting in a style of wine not dissimilar to a fruity Kabinett or rich Spätlese.

 Sorte O Soro is the culmination of Rafa’s pioneering work in the Val do Bibei.
-Originating from a single .47 hectare plot of 40 year-old vines and farmed biodynamically, Sorte O Soro is the Les Clos or the Clos Ste Hune of Valdeorras.
+Originating from a single .47 hectare plot of 40-year-old vines and farmed biodynamically, Sorte O Soro is the Les Clos or the Clos Ste Hune of Valdeorras.
 A natural yeast fermentation is followed by aging for 7 months in new 500 L French oak barrels.
-Luis Gutierrez when tasting the 2011 Sorte O Soro called it, “one of the most exciting whites currently produced in the country.”Close
+When tasting the 2011 Sorte O Soro, Luis Gutierrez called it “one of the most exciting whites currently produced in the country.”Close